Skip to main content

 Volunteer TodayDonate Today

 Becoming a mentor is a tremendous opportunity but also one to consider carefully.
 During the application and interview process, we will work with you to determine if you are ready to step into the role of mentor.
-In order to apply you must agree to a background check and meet all of the following requirements:
+In order to apply, you must agree to a background check and meet all of the following requirements:

-• be at least 21 years old
+• Be at least 21 years old.

-• be a follower of Christ
+• A committed follower of Christ.

 BOYS NIGHT & GIRLS NIGHT